DanielTockan/Skii/README.md

 }
 ```

-All database requests to modify user credentials passed through the backe-end router via a PUT request.
+All database requests to modify user credentials passed through the back-end router via a PUT request.
 Secure route middleware was added to the route as follows:

 ```js
 router.route('/users/:accountId')